metabase/metabase/docs/paid-features/overview.md

 Metabase's [Enterprise and Pro](https://www.metabase.com/pricing) plans provide additional features that help organizations scale Metabase and deliver self-service internal or embedded analytics.

-- **If you're on Metabase Cloud**, your paid features will activate automatically.
+- **If you're on Metabase Cloud**, your Pro/Enterprise features will activate automatically.
 - **If you're self-hosting,** you'll need to [activate your license](./activating-the-enterprise-edition.md).

 ## Authentication

-Paid plans include more ways to authenticate people and manage groups.
+Pro and Enterprise plans include more ways to authenticate people and manage groups.

 - [Authenticating with SAML](../people-and-groups/authenticating-with-saml.md)
   - [Setting up SAML with Auth0](../people-and-groups/saml-auth0.md)